General Apprenticeship Enquiries (current and new employers) email@example.com

 The apprentice is asked to read and sign these programme conditions at the start of their programme of study.
 It is important they take time to understand all aspects of the information and all requirements.

 Programme conditions (PDF)

 The apprenticeship progress review process is a requirement of the apprenticeship programme.
 All apprentices and their employers are required to meet with the apprentice adviser at regular intervals throughout the academic year to review progress on the programme and look ahead to the next year of study.

-Course Handbook (PDF)
+Course Handbook (Word)

 MSc Advanced Clinical Practitioner (Degree Apprenticeship) Curriculum

-Health Education England (2017) recognise that advanced clinical practice is delivered by experienced, registered health and care practitioners and requires a high level of autonomy and complex decision making which is underpinned by masters level study.
+Health Education England (2017) recognise that advanced clinical practice is delivered by experienced, registered health and care practitioners and requires a high level of autonomy and complex decision-making which is underpinned by Master’s level study.
 Our MSc Advanced Clinical Practitioner Degree Apprenticeship encompasses the four pillars of clinical practice, leadership and management, education and research within a suite of core and optional modules.
 These modules provide the academic preparedness for an advanced level of practice and supports the practitioner’s advancement into roles, which require the analysis and synthesis of complex problems across a range of settings (Health Education England, 2017).

 Further information can be found in the course handbook.

 This programme of study requires learners to complete 180 credits at Level 7.

 An Apprentice is employed by one of our health or social care employer partners and undertakes placements with their employer.
 We will work closely with learners and employers to support learners through to successful completion of our integrated Master’s Degree in Advanced Clinical Practice.